- Financial Aid Basics

 - Select Student Requirements; and

 - This screen will let you know what applications and forms have been received and what additional documents are still needed.
-If your file is selected for verification, you may print the required form directly from that screen in most cases.

 Once your file has been completed, you can check the status of your financial aid award offer under the Financial Aid menu by selecting Award Information and then Award by Term.